 The Board of Directors is responsible for setting the objectives and underlying principles of financial risk management for the Group.
-The management team then establishes the detailed policies such as risk identification and measurement and exposure limits.
+The management team then establishes the detailed policies such as risk identification, measurement and exposure limits.

-Market risk (a)
+(a) Market risk

-Currency risk (i)
+(i) Currency risk

 The Group operates in Asia with dominant operations in PRC.
-The Group has certain exposure to foreign currency risk as some of its business transactions, assets and liabilities are principally denominated in the Hong Kong dollar ("HKD") and United States dollar ("USD").
+The Group has certain exposure to foreign currency risk as some of its business transactions, assets and liabilities are principally denominated in the Hong Kong dollar ("HKD"), United States dollar ("USD") and Singapore dollar ("SGD").
 The Group does not have a foreign currency hedging policy in respect of foreign currency transactions, assets and liabilities.
 The Group will closely monitor its foreign currency exposure and consider hedging significant foreign currency exposure should the need arise.

-At 31 December 2015, if the HKD had weakened/strengthened by 5% (2014: 5%) against the RMB with all other variables held constant, the recalculated post-tax profit for the financial year would have been RMB34,000 (2014: RMB7,236,000) lower/higher, mainly as a result of foreign exchange gains/ losses on translation of HKD-denominated loan payable.
-Profit is less sensitive to movement in HKD/RMB exchange rates in 2015 than 2014 because the HKD-denominated loan payable has been repaid in 2015.
+At 31 December 2016, if the HKD had weakened/strengthened by 7% (2015: 5%) against the RMB with all other variables held constant, the recalculated post-tax profit for the financial year would have been RMB48,000 (2015: RMB34,000) lower/higher, mainly as a result of foreign exchange losses/gains on translation of HKD-denominated cash and bank balances.

-At 31 December 2015, if the USD had weakened/strengthened by 5% (2014: 5%) against the RMB with all other variables held constant, the recalculated post-tax profit for the financial year would have been RMB3,811,000 (2014: RMB3,330,000) lower/higher, mainly as a result of foreign exchange losses/ gains on translation of USD-denominated loans to an associate.
+At 31 December 2016, if the SGD had weakened/strengthened by 5% (2015: 5%) against the RMB with all other variables held constant, the recalculated post-tax profit for the financial year would have been RMB48,000 (2015: RMB43,000) higher/lower, mainly as a result of foreign exchange gains/losses on translation of SGD-denominated accruals.